rypsx/commeaucinema/readme.md

     {
     "require": {
-      "rypsx/commeaucinema": "^1.x"
+      "rypsx/commeaucinema": "^2.x"
     }

-### Version 1.1
+### Version 2.0
-- Adding trailer
+- Possibility of having the trailer of 2 ways :
-- Please note that the trailer is not tested, because it takes time.
-I advise you to do it, but in JS
+	- 1e : Not reliable, link manipulation method (Exec time : 500ms)
+	- 2e : Reliable, parse of the site by recovering the trailer (Exec time : Variable btw 3.5s-6.5s)

 ## Packagist